 (a) Request to Tax Costs.
 Within thirty (30) days after the entry of final judgment, or, in the case of an appeal by any party, within thirty (30) days after the final disposition of the appeal, unless this period is extended by the court for good cause shown, any party seeking to recover costs shall file with the clerk a request to tax costs annexing a bill of costs and indicating the date and time of taxation.
 Costs will not be taxed during the pendency of any appeal.
 Any party failing to file a request to tax costs within this thirty (30) day period will be deemed to have waived costs.
-The request to tax costs shall be served upon each other party not less than three (3) days (if service is made by hand delivery) or six (6) days (if service is made by any means other than hand delivery) before the date and time fixed for taxation.
+The request to tax costs shall be served upon each other party not less than seven (7) days before the date and time fixed for taxation.
 The bill of costs shall include an affidavit that the costs claimed are allowable by law, are correctly stated and were necessarily incurred.
 Bills for the costs claimed shall be attached as exhibits.